US Foods Truck Driver Jobs - Learn About the Options

 Job Duties

-Another thing to consider if you are thinking about becoming food truck delivery driver are the duties that you have to do with this job.
-Be aware that this type of job requires you to sit for long periods of time, and you must drive for long periods of time.
+If you're considering becoming a food truck delivery driver, it's important to understand the responsibilities that come with the job.
+Be aware that this type of job requires you to sit for long periods, and you must drive for long periods of time.

 ADVERTISEMENT